aspose-pdf/Aspose.PDF-Documentation/net/working-with-facades/pdffileeditor/how-to-concatenate-pdf-files-in-different-ways/_index.md

 ---
-title: How to merge PDF files using .NET 5 Windows Forms
+title: Merge PDF files using .NET 5
 linktitle: How to merge PDF
 type: docs
 weight: 75